Exactech Optetrak Lawsuit Filed Over Knee Replacement Failure

 Talley indicates that he underwent a total knee arthroplasty, at which time an Exactech Optetrak knee was implanted in his body.
 However, after the knee replacement failed, Talley had to undergo risky revision surgery.

-According to the lawsuit, problems with Exactech Optetrak knee appear to be related to the use of a finned tibial trays.
+According to the lawsuit, the Exactech Optetrak knee problems appear to be related to the use of a finned tibial trays.

 Although adverse event reports have been filed with the FDA for years, Talley indicates that instead of issuing a warning to customers or facing the bad press of a full Exactech Optetrak recall, the manufacturer engaged in a “silent recall,” by slowly replacing the finned tibial trays with a sturdier design it calls “fit” tibial trays.